EDUC 1001 - Schools and Policy

 Tutorials and Small Group Discovery

 Attendance and whole hearted vibrant participation is compulsory.
 If you cannot attend due to sickness or other valid reason (this does not include taking holidays or other non valid reasons) then you must follow this procedure.
-By May 25, 2015 you need to hand to me personally copies of doctor’s certificates for each missed session plus 1 page of preparation for each missed session.
+Three weeks before the end of classes you need to hand to me personally copies of doctor’s certificates for each missed session plus 1 page of preparation for each missed session.
 Put a cover sheet with your name, number and tutorials missed in summary form.
 Failure to do this will result in you being considered absent.

 Students who wish to seek special consideration because of illness or special circumstances should apply to the lecturer in charge with relevant documentary evidence.
 This is usually a doctor’s certificate.
 For both special consideration and extensions you need to complete well beforehand the Application Form – Assessment Task Extension or Replacement Examination due to Medical and Compassionate Circumstances and/or Application Form – Extenuating Circumstances Application Form.
 These along with relevant information and instructions are on the university web site.